-All communities within FH have now commenced activities that aim to optimize access to primary and community care services.
-Fraser Health is currently establishing Urgent Primary Care Centres and working in partnership to support Community Health Centres and Primary Care Networks over the next 3-years, which will improve access to primary care and reduce the need for emergency department visits.
+All communities within FH have now commenced activities that aim to optimize access to primary and community care services through the planning and implementation phases of Primary Care Networks.
+Fraser Health is currently establishing Urgent Primary Care Centres and working in partnership to support Community Health Centres over the next 3-years, which will improve access to primary care and reduce the need for emergency department visits.
 Virtual Health and home health monitoring initiatives continue for patients with chronic conditions such as heart failure, COPD, and diabetes.
 The goal is to improve patient self-management and reduce exacerbations requiring emergency or acute care.